JSulthoni/Treadclone/README.md

 5. Try to create a post by navigate to homepage and clicking the tooltip at the bottom left corner the page.

+6. Look for logs in browser console or terminal to see the result of the request.

 ## Environment Variables